 Expanding Definition of Duress

-Traditionally, the concept of legal duress required threats of physical harm or actual physical coercion.
+Traditionally, duress case law required threats of physical harm or actual physical coercion in order to constitute duress.
 Over time, the definition has expanded, but still requires wrongful conduct.

 For example, wrongfully withholding a party’s property, or threatening to wrongfully withhold the property, until a contract is signed, may constitute legal duress.
 Also, some courts have stated that to coerce one into a contract by taking unjust advantage of another’s economic necessity is a form of economic duress that can constitute legal duress.